NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of edge support while seated is documented in the images below.

-Sitting, 140 lbs
+Sitting, 140 lbs.

-Helix Midnight Luxe (body weight only)
+Helix Midnight Luxe Edge Support Test

-Sitting, 200 pounds
+Sitting, 200 lbs.

 The level of edge support while lying is documented in the images below.